marijnfs/zig-gll/doc/design.md

 Internal Structs:
 ================
-#NodeIndex
+#IndexNode
-- cursor: int
+- cursor: int                 # buffer position
-- rule: int
+- rule: int                   # Rule index in ruleset
-- id: int
+- id: int                     # Index in the parsing datastructure
 - prev: int
 > cmp(other: NodeIndex) bool

 Nodeindex is unique for a given cursor+rule.
 This gives us the cap on memory usage and efficiency (dynamic algorithm).